 Although I was expecting more out of last year’s implementation of HOVR, it still was pretty much fun to play in.
 Solid amount of impact protection in the heel & responsiveness combined with a low profile ride made for a well-balanced cushioning for any type of player across the board.
 This time, the things are the same, just every single aspect, minus court feel, did perform paler compared to the original one.

 Obviously, looking at the whole market, this is definitely not the worst option, way far from that.
 It just got shifted more into that guard-aimed territory.

 The grip on the original pair was straight-up money and, luckily, it stays the same on the second generation even with an updated traction pattern, and rubber compound itself in order to tick the final box that the original pair was missing.

 UA went for a harder rubber compound which made this outsole to be durable enough to deal with all of that outdoor beating, and they did that without losing any of that indoor performance.
 As the only trade-off would be a tad bit longer break-in process in which I had a few light slip-ups, but definitely nothing major.
 Once broken in, it took me a few solid sessions, the bite was super solid.

 Having this type of upper combined with great construction of the shoe, the fit just simply can’t be lacking, and that’s how it is one the Havoc 2’s.
 Lightweight construction + form-fitting materials = a shoe that does become like an extension of your foot pretty much out of the box.
 Oh, and I did forget to add up solid support to its total package.
-The upper does not ballon under heavy lateral pressure, which is how it suppose to act on a basketball shoe.
+The upper does not balloon under heavy lateral pressure, which is how an upper should act on a basketball shoe.

 The sizing is pretty much straightforward – true to size.
 Even if you’re a wide footer, you should be able to get away going true to size.
 Obviously, as always, trying them in-store is highly recommended.